 - Speed.
 According to most studies and history, the engine’s query speed, as well as the average time from when a user hits the search button to having a full results page, exceeds other engines.

 - Appearance of the Results Page.
-Compared to web pages, the search portal’s page is more simplistic, and it is increasingly becoming more and more appealing to the users.
+Compared to web pages, the search portal’s page is more simplistic.
+What’s more, it is increasingly becoming more and more appealing to the users.

 - Site Directory.
 The search portal shares more than 25 million websites.